Signed in as:

 Looking for resources for Caregivers?
 This is the place!
 NAC's mission is to be an "objective national resource on family caregiving with the goal of improving the quality of life for families of choice and families of kin."
 This website is full of helpful resources.

 Are you looking for easier, safer ways to care for your loved one at home?
-Christina & Cindy at Adaptive Equipment Corner are welcoming, knowledgeable, and relatable!
-These ladies and their team provide education and resources to enhance safety, comfort, and peace of mind for seniors, family caregivers, and professional caregivers.
+Christina & Cindy at Adaptive Equipment Corner provide education and resources to enhance safety, comfort, and peace of mind for seniors, family caregivers, and professional caregivers.
 Visit AECorner.com to subscribe to their Video Resource Library, watch adaptive equipment demonstration videos, or schedule a FREE 15-minute consultation to discuss your specific needs.

-American Music Therapy Association's website will educate you on the benefits of music therapy and how to access quality music therapy.
-I love the idea of music therapy.
-I mean I know music can definitely affect my mood.
-Also, on their site, they talk about the clinical and evidence-based use of music therapy.
-Check it out - music therapy may help your sick loved one!
+American Music Therapy Association's will educate you on the benefits of music therapy and how to access quality music therapy.
+On their website, they share the clinical and evidence-based use of music therapy.
+Check it out - perhaps music therapy can help your sick loved one.

 Ways 2 Wellness is a custom publishing company on a mission to support seniors and dementia caregivers.
 Each publication contains custom-created, stimulating puzzles, games, and art projects for your seniors.
 Fun topics every month keep the mind engaged while stimulating the brain.